lambdaclass/concrete/ROADMAP.md

   the block's value when a branch/arm ends with a value; all-statement forms stay statements. `check_trailing_value_blocks.sh`.

-**Highest-leverage next items (updated 2026-07-05), in order:** #18 (callable-values implementation) and #35 (the validation project) as the phase's exit path — both former blockers are done. ✅ Landed 2026-07-05: 13b / H11 (by-value non-Copy projection rejected, E0290 — KNOWN_HOLES OPEN section is empty again) and conditional Copy (Phase 7 #3 — `Option<T>`/`Result<T,E>`/
-Copy-marked generics are Copy iff all substituted payloads are Copy; both pre-trial prerequisites for the external-validation gate are now met).
-✅ Landed 2026-07-02: #24a (sub-file diagnostic attribution) and Phase 7 #38b
-/ H12 (std fully front-end checked, exemption deleted).
-Everything else in the active list is pull-condition-gated or polish.

 13a. ✅ **DONE (2026-06-28) — wildcard/discard and nested-scope locals no longer
    bypass linearity.** The `_`/discard half landed first (E0286 must-use, E0287 bare/deferred non-Copy discard, E0288 `_` over a non-`Copy` value, E0289